 He made his first return to Fort Collins in 1998 to work with Colorado State’s wide receivers as a student assistant coach and peer mentor while finishing his degree.
 From 1996 to 2000—before and after his 1998 return to CSU—Hill served on the faculty of UCHS as a teacher's aide and instructional aide.
 He worked one semester with special-education students, and two semesters with at-risk students.
 In the latter role, he spearheaded a mentoring and tutoring program for students in danger of dropping out, and saw the program enjoy great results.

 Hill then spent two seasons (2003-04) as offensive coordinator/tight ends coach at Southwestern College in Chula Vista, Calif., before coming back to La Jolla (Calif.)
 High School to serve as the Vikings' offensive coordinator for two more seasons (2005-06), prior to accepting the head coaching position at San Diego High School in 2007.

-- As a 1994 senior, led the Rams to a storybook 10-2 season, guiding CSU to a berth opposite Michigan in the Holiday Bowl, a No. 14 ranking in the final USA Today/CNN coaches poll, and a No. 16 slot in the season-ending Associated Press rankings.
+As a senior in 1994 at CSU, where his position coach was Fairchild and the wide receivers coach was Urban Meyer, Hill led the Rams to a storybook 10-2 season.
+The quarterback guided CSU to a berth opposite Michigan in the Holiday Bowl, a No. 14 ranking in the final USA Today/CNN coaches’ poll and a No. 16 slot in the season-ending Associated Press rankings.

 |1996-97||Univ.
 City (Calif.)
 HS||Quarterbacks|